Airstack-xyz/docs/guides/nft/spam-nft.md

 {% endtab %}
 {% endtabs %}

-The formatted data will combine Ethereum, Base, Zora, and other [Airstack-supported chains](overview.md#supported-chains) NFTs hold by the user and filtered out all spam NFTs:
+The formatted data will combine Ethereum, Base, Degen Chain, and other [Airstack-supported chains](overview.md#supported-chains) NFTs hold by the user and filtered out all spam NFTs:

 ```json
 [